What is Project Buffalo (a.k.a. Dare to Know Your Network)?

 How much syslog can I send to OneConfig?
 To ensure all devices are able to successful log to our servers we recommend no individual device send more that 100 EPS (events per second).
 If you have an evaluation that requires syslog processing beyond 100 EPS please contact us and we will discuss options to accommodate your needs.

 Will the OneConfig ANR Report be branded with my end customer's logo?
-Yes, you can add your customer's name and logo into your reports.
+Yes, you can add your customer's name and logo (or your logo) to the ANR Reports.

 How long does it take for data to show in the interim ANR reports in the OneConfig web application?
-Due to the timing of the polling of SRX devices it may take up to 2 hours from deployment for data to appear in the reports.
+Due to the timing of the polling of SRX devices it may take up to 2 hours from deployment for data to start appearing in the reports.

 Who do I contact for support?
 Email the OneConfig Team at firstname.lastname@example.org, or talk to your local Juniper SE/Partner Manager.